 NOVEMBER 15 - DECEMBER 20, 2025

-Galleri Urbane is pleased to announce Daylight, a solo exhibition of the latest works by Indiana based artist Rachel Hellmann.
+Galleri Urbane is pleased to announce ‘Daylight’, a solo exhibition of the latest works by Indiana based artist Rachel Hellmann.
 This represents the artist’s fifth solo exhibition at the gallery.
+Meet the artist November 15th from 5:00 - 7:00pm

 “My paintings look to the daylight of domestic space as it is admitted through windows and doors, filtered through curtains, contained within walls, floors, ceilings, and revealed by the surfaces that reflect it, the colors and textures of architectural materials as well of the rugs, furnishings, and quilts that adorn them.
 The Daylight paintings, like rooms within a house, hold daylight and invite wonder.”